Tetiana Chornovol

 Tetiana Mykolaivna Chornovol (Тетяна Миколаївна Чорновол; born 4 June 1979) is a Ukrainian journalist and civic activist, and among the leaders of the Euromaidan protest campaign.
 She is known for investigative reports about corruption in Ukraine, as well as for her direct actions.
-In 2014, she was elected to the Verkhovna Rada, in September 2025 she returned to the Ukrainian parliament.
-Chornovol took part in the War in Donbas and she rejoined the Ukrainian army following the Russian invasion of Ukraine.
+In 2014, she was elected to the Verkhovna Rada, and returned to the Ukrainian parliament in September 2025 replacing a vacancy.
+Chornovol took part in the War in Donbas and rejoined the Ukrainian army following the Russian invasion of Ukraine in 2022.

 On 25 December 2013, Chornovol was the victim of a much published and condemned severe beating by a group of men who dragged her from her car outside of Kyiv.
 She was hospitalized with a broken nose and a concussion.

-From 2014 until 2019 she was a member of the parliamentary faction of the party "People's Front", also member of the Verkhovna Rada Committee on national security and defense.
+From 2014 until 2019 she was a member of the parliamentary faction of the party "People's Front", and also of the Verkhovna Rada Committee on national security and defense.

-Although not being high enough on the election list of European Solidarity in the 2019 Ukrainian parliamentary election; following the assassination of European Solidarity MP Andriy Parubiy Chornovol entered parliament being the next candidate in line in September 2025.
+Although not being high enough initially on the election list of European Solidarity in the 2019 Ukrainian parliamentary election, following the assassination of European Solidarity MP Andriy Parubiy, Chornovol entered parliament being the next candidate in line in September 2025.

-Biography
+Early life

 Tetiana Chornovol was born in Kyiv, Ukrainian SSR, Soviet Union.
 Her parents come from Cherkasy Oblast in central Ukraine.
 Currently, she lives in the Kyiv suburb of Hora located in Boryspil Raion.

 In 2001, she graduated from the Faculty of Journalism of the Kyiv International Institute of Linguistics and Law.